Toshakins/notes/AWS SA Exam.md

   * How are you backing up your data?
   * How does your system withstand component failures?
   * How are you planning for recovery?

+### Cost Optimization

+#### Design Principles

+* Transparently attribute expenditure(tag AWS resources per unit, department etc.)
+* Use managed service to reduce ownership
+* Trade capital expense for operating expense(utilise resources when needed, not constantly)
+* Benefit from economies of scale
+* Stop spending money on data center operations

+#### Definition
+* Matched supply and demand.
+Do not over(or under) provision, be agile.
+  * How do you make sure that you capacity matches but does not substantially exceed what you need?
+  * How are you optimizing your usage of AWS services
+* Cost-effective resources. e.g. pick right instance to do the job.
+  * Have you selected the appropriate resource type?
+  * Have you selected the appropriate pricing model?
+  * Are there managed services that can improve your ROI?
+* Expenditure awareness.
+Be aware who runs what resources.
+Use cost allocation tags, billing alerts and consolidated billing.
+  * What means do you have to control AWS costs?
+  * How are you monitoring usage and spending?
+  * How do you decomission resources that no longer need?
+  * How do you consider data-transfer charges when designing your architecture?
+* Optimizing over time.
+AWS moves rapidly.
+Go together with Amazon and use the best newest services.
+Subscribe to the blog!
+Use Trusted Advisor!
+  * How do you manage and consider adoption of new services?